ProjectFreedomGaming/Website/_posts/2023-01-23-tracing-bullets.md

 author: DidierMalenfant
 redirect_from: /blog/tracing-bullets
 ---
-I'll' try my best to do weekly updates.
+I'll try my best to do weekly updates.
 I know how these things go, but I'm going to try.
 Updates may not be at the beginning of the week all the time though.

 I needed to know if someone else was attempting to write a fantasy core on the **Pocket**.
 So I decided to [ask the internet](https://www.reddit.com/r/AnaloguePocket/comments/10csl4g/anyone_working_on_a_custom_open_source_console/) and I think I may have gotten more than I bargained for: